lamahechag/lamahechag.github.io/_posts/2024-02-19-functional-pca.md

-# Synthetic data
+## Synthetic data

 Given the basis $\xi_{j}$, It allows us to build a random set of data, generating random values for $f_{j}$.
 It could be points or curves.
 For example, a set of arithmetic Brownian trajectories.

-The arithmetic Brownian motion, continuous in time, is called Wiener process, and its representation as a Fourier expansion is:
+The arithmetic Brownian motion, continuous in time, is called Wiener process.
+Its representation as a Fourier expansion is:

 $$ W_{t}={\sqrt {2}}\sum _{i=1}^{\infty }f_{i}{\frac {\sin \left(\left(i-{\frac {1}{2}}\right)\pi t\right)}{\left(i-{\frac {1}{2}}\right)\pi }} $$

-where $f_{k}$ is Gaussian with zero mean and variance one.
+where $f_{i}$ is Gaussian with zero mean and variance one.
 The sine functions are the components $\xi_{i}(t)$.
 Each component has equal variance importance.
 The approximate form is

 $$ W_{t} \approx {\sqrt {2}}\sum _{i=1}^{k}f_{i}{\frac {\sin \left(\left(i-{\frac {1}{2}}\right)\pi t\right)}{\left(i-{\frac {1}{2}}\right)\pi }}.$$